Sporty, practical and more comfortable than you’d expect from a sports SUV, but the Cupra Ateca’s cabin is dreary and feels dated

 Safety and security

-The Cupra Ateca earned a five-star Euro NCAP rating when it was last tested in 2016, and the safety core of the machine is unchanged.
+The Cupra Ateca earned a five-star Euro NCAP rating when it was last tested in 2016, but that result has since expired.

-It ranked there after earning a highly commendable 93% score for adult occupant protection, 84% for child occupant protection, 71 for vulnerable person (also known as “pedestrian”) protection and 60% for safety assistance systems.
+Still, it achieved its stars by earning a highly commendable 93% score for adult occupant protection, 84% for child occupant protection, 71% for vulnerable person (also known as “pedestrian”) protection and 60% for safety assistance systems - the telltale sign of its age.

 Reliability and problems

-Cupra gives the basic three-year/60,000-mile warranty that’s the entry fare among mainstream car manufacturers, while manufacturers such as Kia, Hyundai and Renault offer lengthier standard packages.
+Cupra offers a basic three-year/60,000-mile warranty that’s the entry fare among mainstream car manufacturers, while companies such as Kia, Hyundai and Toyota offer lengthier standard packages.

 Buy or lease the Cupra Ateca at a price you’ll love